 If you’re looking for a high back backpacking chair you would need to look for a chair with extra back height.
-Sleeping pad converters can be a good option for this as they tend to use the full length of the mat and provide support that goes higher up your back as well.
+Sleeping pad converters can be a good option for this as they tend to use the full length of the mat and provide the support that goes higher up your back as well.

 Frequency of Use

 Last but not least, when looking for the best backpacking camp chair for you, consider how you are going to use it and how often you are going to be using it.

 If instead of looking for the best chair for backpacking, you’re looking for a chair that’s best for occasional use, then you may well find that a backpacking seat pad fits your needs just fine, and you don’t need to worry about it taking up too much extra space in your bag.

-If, however you want a backpacking chair that you can take out and use everyday for a longer trip, then it might be better to go for a more substantial backpacking chair that you will feel comfortable sitting for longer periods of time in, without needing to sit in a cross legged position or with your legs out straight on the ground.
+If, however you want a backpacking chair that you can take out and use everyday for a longer trip, then it might be better to go for a more substantial backpacking chair that you will feel comfortable sitting for long periods of time in, without needing to sit in a cross-legged position or with your legs out straight on the ground.